What is this site all about? Penetrating question. It's not a blog or tweet. Better check this link.

 • Aged executives may retain token respect, even a token office.
 But no clout.

-• The push to make disbelief of Global Warming illegal is proving more sustainable than Global Warming itself.
+• The push to make disbelief of Global Warming illegal is proving more sustainable than the push against illegal aliens

 • Sustainable the planet may turn out not to be, but a tattoo is.